-The first people you will meet at Masterton Dental Clinic will be our friendly reception staff, who will ask you to complete a medical form.
+The first people you will meet at Masterton Dental will be our friendly reception staff, who will ask you to complete a medical form.

 Our Dental Surgeon needs to be aware of your general state of health as this can often impact upon the condition of your teeth and gums and may effect medication such as anaesthetics and antibiotics we may use for you.